Demographics of Sydney: History

 European settlement in Sydney began in 1788, and in 1800 Sydney had around 3,000 non-indigenous inhabitants.
 It took time for the city's population to grow–in 1851 its population was only 39,000, compared with 77,000 in Melbourne.
 The subsequent gold rushes in Victoria caused the population of Melbourne to increase rapidly, while the lesser gold rushes in New South Wales had a less profound effect on the population of Sydney.

 Sydney overtook Melbourne as Australia's most populous city in the early twentieth century, and reached the million inhabitants milestone around 1925.
-The opening of the Sydney Harbour Bridge helped pave the way for further urban development north of Sydney Harbour.
+The opening of the Sydney Harbour Bridge in 1932 helped pave the way for further urban development north of Sydney Harbour.
 Post-war immigration and a baby boom helped the population reach 2 million by 1962.
-Sydney remained Australia's most populous city throughout the 20th century, and is projected to retain this position for much of the 21st century.
+Sydney remained Australia's most populous city throughout the 20th century, and is projected to retain this position until between 2032 and 2046.

 At the August 2021 Australian census, Sydney's population reached 5 million people.